Surveillance of Palestinians and the Fight for Digital Rights

 While these low-tech surveillance techniques are still in use today, a plethora of new technologies, such as phone and internet monitoring and interception, CCTV, and biometric data collection, have enabled Israel to surveil the population it occupies on a massive, intrusive scale.
 Israel particularly uses social media to monitor what individual Palestinians say and do, as well as to gather and analyze information on attitudes among the Palestinian public more broadly.

-In this policy brief, Nadim Nashif discusses this Israeli use of social media as a tool of Palestinian surveillance.
-2 He examines Israeli tactics, as well as other digital obstacles to Palestinian rights, including Facebook’s pro-Israel bias through censorship and lack of transparency, as well as the Palestinian Authority’s (PA) new cybercrime law.
-Nashif concludes with recommendations for how Palestinians can counter the use of social media for surveillance and protect their rights online.
+In this policy brief, Marwa Fatafta and Nadim Nashif discuss this Israeli use of social media as a tool of Palestinian surveillance.2 They examine Israeli tactics, as well as other digital obstacles to Palestinian rights, including Facebook’s pro-Israel bias through censorship and lack of transparency, as well as the Palestinian Authority’s (PA) new cybercrime law.
+Fatafta and Nashif conclude with recommendations for how Palestinians can counter the use of social media for surveillance and protect their rights online.

 Social media as a space of surveillance